PauliJokinen/db-schema-updater/README.md

 Scripts already run, won't be run because schema-engine.sh script keeps track of the point upto the scripts in scripts folder have been run. (in DB)

-Srcipt expects that the script unix user has full rights to the postgre demodb i.e. finer security has not been implemented yet.

-TODO: provision scripts for the script solution to ease its taking into use
+Prerequisites:

+Postgresql installed

+Postgresql client installed = psql

+demodb created

+script user created at the postgre sql and given full rigths to demodb

-TODO: parameterize the demodb in script to any db that is needed
+TODO1: parameterize the demodb in script to any db that is needed

+TODO2: script the prerequisites above e.g. with ansible

 TEST Scripts:

-Contained test scripts include erroneus script to test script's error behavior
+Contained test scripts in scripts folder include erroneus script to test schema-engine.sh script's error behavior
-It is the script number 120
-Script execution stops there
+Script execution stops at erroneus script 120* and dirty_transaction file is appears in the engine directory This simulates the error...

-to proceed one may rename the table name of the table being created or delete the erroneus script and run the schema-engine.sh again
+To simulate solving the error: one may rename the table being created in 120* script or delete the erroneus script all together remove dirty_transaction file run the schema-engine.sh again continue running rest of the scripts